*I’ve secured a 10% discount just for my readers! Check the end of the article for the discount code.*

 - December 17th: Domestic Bliss

 I took a 6pm-8pm class so that I wouldn’t spoil my dinner, but I imagine as the days get shorter I’ll tend toward the 3pm-5pm spots.
 While it was a bit loud in the restaurant, I’m told by the regular attendees and the instructor that it is usually a quieter affair.
-I will be out of town on a press trip for the next tasting—trust me, I am devastated—but I intend to be a regular attendee for the remaining classes this year.
+I will be out of town on a press trip for the next tasting, but I intend to be a regular attendee for the remaining classes this year.

 A Special Just for JaimeSays.com Readers

-Just for my readers: Enoversity generously provided a 10% discount code for any of my readers deciding to try out this event.
+Just for my readers: Enoversity generously provided a 10% discount code for anyone deciding to try this wine tour in Chicago.
 When purchasing tickets through Brown Paper Tickets, when prompted for a password or discount code, enter the word “JaimeSays” to receive 10% off any of the remaining classes in 2017.
-Make sure the “J” and the “S” are capitalized!
+Make sure to capitalize the “J” and the “S”!

 Many thanks to Eno Wine Bar and its staff for hosting me for this event and for providing a discount code for my readers.
 As always, all opinions are my own.